-Within us is the likeness of the One from whom we have come and of whom we are made.
-We are made of the Love that lies at the very heart of reality.
-We are made of the light that was in the beginning.
-We are made of the Wisdom that fashioned the universe in all its glorious interrelatedness.
-We are made of the Love that longs for oneness, for justice, and for peace.
+Within us IS the likeness of the ONE from whom we have come and of whom we are made.
+We are made of the LOVE which lies at the very heart of reality.
+We are made of the light which was in the beginning.
+We are made of the WISDOM which fashioned the universe in all its glorious interrelatedness.
+We are made of the LOVE which longs for oneness, for justice, and for peace.

-Imagine if you will, a church born anew, a church that seeks to be a midwife to the rebirthing of the sacred; a church that seeks to facilitate the rebirthing of relationship among all that is of God.
-A church that not only celebrates creation but presides at the birth of emerging new relationships between the creatures of the earth and the forests of the earth.
+Imagine if you will, a church born anew, a church which seeks to be a midwife to the rebirthing of the sacred; a church which seeks to facilitate the rebirthing of relationship among all that IS of God.
+A church that not only celebrates Creation but presides at the birth of emerging new relationships between the creatures of the Earth and the Forests of the Earth.

 Yes, there are bears in the woods, but even the bears have wisdom to teach us.
 If Christianity is to be born anew, we must be about the work of rebirthing God.
-The One in whom we live and breathe and have our being.
+The ONE in whom we live, and move, and have our being.
 Let it be so among us.
 Let it be so.